milnegeneseo/walden-transcripts/README.md

-# walden-transcripts
+# *Walden* Transcripts

-Transcripts of selected leaves of the Walden manuscript
+This repository is for transcripts of selected leaves from the *Walden* manuscript.